Magical organization: 20th century

 In 1976, James Lees founded the magical order O∴A∴A∴ in order to assist others in the pursuit of their own spiritual paths.
 The work of this order is based in English Qaballa.

+In 1977, The Hermetic Order of the Golden Dawn, Inc. was founded by Chic Cicero in Columbus, Georgia.
+This Order is notable for having the only working Golden Dawn temple in the United States at the end of the 1970s, making it the oldest continuously operating Golden Dawn offshoot in the U.S.

 The Sangreal Sodality is a spiritual brotherhood founded by British writer William G. Gray and Jacobus G. Swart in 1980.

 During the last two decades of the 20th century, several organizations practicing chaos magic were founded.
 These include Illuminates of Thanateros, and Thee Temple ov Psychick Youth.
 These groups rely on the use of sigils.
 Their main texts include Liber Null (1978) and Psychonaut (1982), now published as a single book.

+On the Vernal Equinox of 1990, Christopher Hyatt and David Cherubim founded the Thelemic Order of the Golden Dawn in Los Angeles.

+21st century

+The Open Source Order of the Golden Dawn (OSOGD) was an esoteric community of magical practitioners, many of whom came from pagan backgrounds, founded by Sam Webster in 2002 and based on the principles of the open-source software movement.
+It was an initiatory teaching Order that drew upon the knowledge, experience, practices and spirit of the system of magical training and attainment developed by the original Hermetic Order of the Golden Dawn.
+The OSOGD ceased operating in September 2019.

+Schools

+The Grey School of Wizardry is an online school with a focus on secular esoteric education.
+Founded in 2004 by former headmaster Oberon Zell-Ravenheart, it operates primarily online and as a non-profit educational institution in California.

+Arcanorium College is an online school of magic founded by chaos magician Peter J. Carroll.